vigna/epserde-rs/README.md

 [`DeserializeInner`], to which a [deserialized type](`DeserializeInner::DeserType`) is associated.
 For example, we provide implementations for `Vec<T>`/`Box<[T]>`, where `T` [is zero-copy](`ZeroCopy`), or `String`/`Box<str>`, which have associated deserialized type `&[T]` or `&str`, respectively.
+Vectors and boxed slices of types that are not zero copy will be fully deserialized in memory instead.

-- After deserialization, you will obtain a structure in which the type parameters have been instantiated to their respective associated deserialized type, which will usually reference the underlying serialized support (e.g., a memory-mapped region).
+- After deserialization, you will obtain an associated deserialized type, which will usually reference the underlying serialized support (e.g., a memory-mapped region).
 If you need to store the deserialized structure of type `T` in a field of a new structure you will need to couple permanently the deserialized structure with its serialized